dakshvanshaj/flights-price-prediction-mlops/docs/MLOps/dvc.md

 This ensures full reproducibility of any experiment or model version.

-## 4. DVC in the Project
+## 🏗️ 4.
+DVC in the Project

 ### 4.1.
 DVC in the Docker Entrypoint

 For the prediction server, DVC plays a critical role during container startup.
 The `docker-entrypoint.sh` script is configured to pull the necessary models before the FastAPI application launches.
 This ensures the server always starts with the correct model version.

-For the full script and its context, refer to the [API Reference - Containerization and Deployment](../API/api_reference.md#5-containerization-and-deployment) section.
+> For the full script and its context, refer to the [API Reference documentation](../API/api_reference.md#5-containerization-and-deployment).

 ### 4.2.
 DVC Pipelines